jasperroebroek/pyspatialstats/docs/source/api.rst

 Windows
 =======

-.. currentmodule:: window
+.. currentmodule:: windows

-The sliding window methods as described above are implemented in this module, through the :class:`focal_stats_base.window.Window` class.
-Two concrete implementations are provided: RectangularWindow and MaskedWindow.
-Custom implementations can be provided by subclassing the :class:`focal_stats_base.window.Window` class, implementing the ``get_shape`` and ``get_mask`` methods and the ``masked`` property.
+The sliding window methods as described above are implemented in this module, through the :class:`pyspatialstats.windows.Window` class.
+Two concrete implementations are provided: `RectangularWindow` and `MaskedWindow`.
+Custom implementations can be provided by subclassing the :class:`pyspatialstats.windows.Window` class, implementing the ``get_shape`` and ``get_mask`` methods and the ``masked`` property.

 .. autosummary::
-    :toctree: generated/window
+    :toctree: generated/windows

     RectangularWindow
     MaskedWindow